heidekrueger/bnelearn/readme.md

 ### What works

-* Running experiments for 2-player Matrix and Auction Games with either
+Running experiments for n-player Matrix and single-item one-shot auction Games with either
-    * 'Static environments':
+* "Neural Self Play" using ES strategy learning.:
-    Players are named/numbered and fixed, each player has their own strategy model that is updated in-place in each iteration
+  * Players are kept track of in an 'environment', each player's strategy is updated using an 'optimizer'.
-    * 'Dynamic environments' for symmetric games:
-    Players share one common model, that gets updated in each iteration based on playing against previous and current model in the environment.
-    Updated model gets added into the environment, pushing out the oldest model currently in it.
-* n-player Matrix games should work but haven't been tested yet

-### What doesn't work yet
-* n-player symmetric auctions with 'dynamic environment' (code generating opponent bid profile is incomplete)
+  * Players can have distinct strategy models (that are updated with distinct optimizers) or share a strategy model in symmetric settings.
+* Fictitious Play, Stochastic Fictitious Play, Mixed Fictitious Play